Gobella/clingCloud/content/安装部署手册/masterjie_dian_bu_shu.md

 Please input net interface, default eth0:
 Please input public ip:
 Please input your intranet ip:
-Please input data dir where you want to mount registry and etcd:
+Please input directory where you want to store application data, default /mnt:
+How long do you prefer to store application log, counted by day, default 1:
-Do you want to overwrite the existing cluster name forcely (y/n):
+Do you want to overwrite the existing cluster name forcely (y/n), default n:
 ```